urtype-affaan782/just-affaan782/README.md

 # Hi, I'm Affaan Nadeem! 👋

 ### 🌟 About Me
-I'm a 14-year-old student at Hamdard School, aspiring to become a **Software Engineer** and **Web Devloper**.
+I'm a 14-year-old student at Hamdard School, aspiring to become a **ATL, AI, ML and Robotics Engineer** and **Frontend Devloper**.
 My journey in tech began with a passion for coding and innovation, and I’ve been exploring creative ways to merge imagination with technology.

 ### 🚀 Projects
 - **SpectraDrive**: Autonomous vehicle project.